MichaelWeber2050/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > can run a particular command for every item in a list. can make directories or files out a string of data echo 'one two three' | xargs mkdir ls
+> > xargs can run a particular command for every item in a list. can make directories or files out a string of data echo 'one two three' | xargs mkdir ls